 Applicants must have completed a Bachelor of Laws Degree (LLB) approved by the New Zealand Council of Legal Education (NZCLE).
 All New Zealand universities that offer an LLB are approved.

 2. Complete Profs

 3. Obtain a Certificate of Completion

-Once you have completed profs and received your completion certificate, you need to apply to NZCLE for a Certificate of Completion.
-It can take 6 to 8 weeks for NCLE to issue the certificate.
+Once you have completed Profs and received your completion certificate, you need to apply to NZCLE for a Certificate of Completion.
+It can take 6 to 8 weeks for NZCLE to issue the certificate.

 The application requires:

 an application form found on the NZCLE website